 These connectors allow you to move data in and out of Microsoft Dynamics 365 for Sales, in order to populate data warehouses, synchronize master databases, and streamline transaction details and online payments.

-How to transfer from MS Dynamics 365 for Sales to a database
+How to transfer from Microsoft Dynamics 365 for Sales to a database

-You will now see the necessary steps to transfer data from MS Dynamics 365 for Sales to MySQL.
+You will now see the necessary steps to transfer data from Microsoft Dynamics 365 for Sales to MySQL.
 However, the same steps apply to other databases, such as MSSQL, Oracle, and PostgreSQL.

 Step 1: Create a new project.